Amir-Ashkezari/RenderMan-Utility-Manager/README.md

 A utility that can speeds up pre-converting tex files, ACEScg colorspace conversion, building RenderManAsset out of PBR Metallic/Roughness texture sets, denoising rendered images via Hyperion Denoise Filtering or Intel Open Image Denoise.

 [Introduction Tex](https://vimeo.com/364862427)

 [Introduction HyperionDenoise](https://vimeo.com/367336236)

 ## Features

 ### Tex: Export PBR texture sets to PxrSurface-based material

 It will use the incoming texture files to create the shading network.
 It supports Albedo/BaseColor, Roughness, Metallic, Emissive, Displacement/Height.
-It will lookup for these keywords in the textures filename to construct the asset.
-It also supports UDIM.
+It will lookup for these keywords in the texture filename to construct the asset.
+* UDIM supported.

 ### Tex: ACEScg colorspace conversion